Australian police infiltrate encrypted messaging app Ghost and arrest dozens

 MELBOURNE, Australia -- Australian police said Wednesday they have infiltrated Ghost, an encrypted global communications app developed for criminals, leading to dozens of arrests.

-The app's alleged administrator, Jay Je Yoon Jung, 32, will appear in a Sydney court Wednesday on charges including supporting a criminal organization and benefitting from proceeds of crime, police said.
+The app's alleged administrator, Jay Je Yoon Jung, 32, appeared in a Sydney court Wednesday on charges including supporting a criminal organization and benefitting from proceeds of crime.

+Jung did not enter pleas or apply to be released on bail.
+He will remain behind bars until his case returns to court in November.

 Australian police arrested 38 suspects in raids across four states in recent days while law enforcement agencies were also making arrests in Canada, Sweden, Ireland and Italy, Australian Federal Police Deputy Commissioner Ian McCartney said.

-Note: This version has corrected the suspect's family name to Jung.